 Most important, they are more innovative than Western democracies right now.
 If you wanted to find a model for your national schools, would you go to South Korea or America?
 If you wanted a model for your pension system, would you go to Singapore or the U.S.?
 “These are not hard questions to answer,” Micklethwait and Wooldridge write, “and they do not reflect well on the West.”

 So how should Western democracies respond to this competition?
 What’s needed is not so much a vision of the proper role for the state as a strategy to make democracy dynamic again.

 The answer is to use Lee Kuan Yew means to achieve Jeffersonian ends — to become less democratic at the national level in order to become more democratic at the local level.
 At the national level, American politics has become neurotically democratic.
 Politicians are campaigning all the time and can scarcely think beyond the news cycle.
 Legislators are terrified of offending this or that industry lobby, activist group or donor faction.
 Unrepresentative groups have disproportionate power in primary elections.

-As we always see with the Cult Jester, they always end up flattering their keepers.
-Our ruling class would love to transform our societies into a neo-fuedal one like we see in Asia and South America.
+As we always see with the Prog Jester, they always end up flattering their keepers.
+Our ruling class would love to transform our societies into a neo-feudal one like we see in Asia and South America.

 The quickest way around all this is to use elite Simpson-Bowles-type commissions to push populist reforms.

 The process of change would be unapologetically elitist.
 Gather small groups of the great and the good together to hammer out bipartisan reforms — on immigration, entitlement reform, a social mobility agenda, etc. — and then rally establishment opinion to browbeat the plans through.
 But the substance would be anything but elitist.
 Democracy’s great advantage over autocratic states is that information and change flow more freely from the bottom up.
 Those with local knowledge have more responsibility.